 During your initial visit you can expect to discuss the presenting problem which ultimately led you to explore therapy.
 The therapeutic process, insurance limitations and confidentiality will be discussed in detail.
 Your initial visit is a time for you and your therapist to get to know one another and begin the process of building a rapport with one another.
 In getting to know you the therapist will ask that you provide very specific information including but not limited to your childhood, current/past relationships, social history and medical history.
 This can be an overwhelming process for some.
 Please be as honest as possible and be sure to share your feelings with your therapist.

-All sessions are conducted remotely due to COVID19.
+All sessions are conducted remotely using a HIPAA compliant platform.